Interaction Desktop Help

 If you belong to the necessary IPA security specifications for all the required data fields or controls in the work item, you see the work item.
 Any non-required data fields that call for a security specification to which you do not belong are obscured.

-If you do not belong to the necessary IPA security specification for any of the required data in the work item, the work item is placed on hold.
+If you do not belong to the necessary IPA security specification for any of the required data in the work item, you see a Work Item Warning.
+A Work Item Alert (toast message) can also appear on your desktop.
+The work item is placed on hold.

 Tip: You can transfer the work item to a user who belongs to the appropriate security specification or ask your CIC administrator to assign you to the necessary security specification.